odoo/documentation/content/developer/howtos/website_themes/theming.rst

    - Add `'use strict';` on top of every Odoo JavaScript module.
    - Variables and functions should be *camelcased* (`myVariable`) instead of *snakecased* (`my_variable`).
-   - Do not name a variable `event`; use `ev.` instead.
-This is to avoid bugs on non-Chrome browsers, as Chrome is magically assigning a global event variable (so if you use the event variable without declaring it, it will work fine on Chrome but crash on every other browser).
+   - Do not name a variable `event`, use `ev.` instead.
+This is to avoid bugs on non-Chrome browsers as Chrome is magically assigning a global event variable (so if you use the event variable without declaring it, it will work fine on Chrome but crash on every other browser).
    - Use strict comparisons (`===` instead of `==`).
    - Use double quotes for all textual strings (such as `"Hello"`) and single quotes for all other strings, such as a CSS selector `.x_nav_item`.